 Cluster autoscaler makes the following assumptions when resizing a node pool:

 - All replicated Pods can be restarted on some other node, possibly causing a brief disruption.
-If your services are not disruption-tolerant, using autoscaling is not recommended.
+If your services are not disruption-tolerant, using cluster autoscaler is not recommended.

-- Users or administrators are not manually managing nodes; it may override any manual node management operations you perform.
+- Users or administrators are not manually managing nodes; it can override any manual node management operations you perform.

 - All nodes in a single node pool have the same set of labels.

-- The cluster autoscaler considers the relative cost of the instance types in the various pools, and attempts to expand the least expensive possible node pool.
+- Cluster autoscaler considers the relative cost of the instance types in the various pools, and attempts to expand the least expensive possible node pool.
 The reduced cost of node pools containing Spot VMs (Preview) is taken into account.

 - Labels manually added after initial cluster or node pool creation are not

 tracked.
-Nodes created by the cluster autoscaler are assigned labels specified
+Nodes created by cluster autoscaler are assigned labels specified

 --node-labelsat the time of node pool creation.